qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-builder.md

 ## Style Settings

-In the styles section, you will be able to change the color of the chart, turn on/off axis labels, and find other options that vary from chart to chart.
-For this bar chart example, you can change the bar orientation from vertical to horizontal, turn bar shading on/off and add data labels that will show the value for each bar presented in the chart.
+In the styles section, you will be able to change the color of the chart, turn on/off-axis labels, and find other options that vary from chart to chart.
+For this bar chart example, you can change the bar orientation from vertical to horizontal, turn bar shading on/off. and add data labels that will show the value for each bar presented in the chart.

 You will also find the x and y axis options.

 ![7_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/7_CB.png#thumbnail-20)

 For both axes you will be able to edit the *Axis Label* as well as turn on/off the *Values Label*.
-You can modify the Value Labels rotation, and for the y-axis you can define the format of the values.
+You can modify the Value Labels rotation, and you can define the format of the values for the y-axis.

 ![8_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/8_CB.png#thumbnail-20)

 ## Layers
 In this section you will be able to set trend and reference lines.

-If you choose to add a trend line, you can then select the type of trend you’d like from the drop-down menu.
+If you choose to add a trend line, you can select the type of trend you’d like from the drop-down menu.
 The preview chart on the left will automatically be updated with your selection.

 ![9_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/9_CB.png#thumbnail-20)